nake89/joker-nodejs/README.md

 ### Installation
 `npm i joker-auto -g`

+Add your joker.com login credentials to the joker.js file.

 ### Login
 `joker-auto login`

 This command returns the temporary (1h) session id.

 ###Order auth-id
-`joker-auto getkey domain.com <INSERT THE SESSION ID HERE>` This will queue the auth-id order.
+`joker-auto getkey domain.com <INSERT THE SESSION ID HERE>`

+This will queue the auth-id order.
 You will have to wait a bit.
 You will get the queue ID here.

 ### Show auth-id
-`joker-auto showkey <INSERT THE QUEUE ID HERE> <INSERT THE SESSION ID HERE>` If you do this too fast.
+`joker-auto showkey <INSERT THE QUEUE ID HERE> <INSERT THE SESSION ID HERE>`

+If you do this too fast.
 You will not get the auth-id.
 Patience is key.